Jerónimo Martins, SGPS, S.A. (OTCMKTS:JRONY) Short Interest Up 37.5% in October

 Jerónimo Martins, SGPS, S.A.
-(OTCMKTS:JRONY) was the target of a large increase in short interest during the month of October.
-As of October 29th, there was short interest totalling 1,100 shares, an increase of 37.5% from the October 14th total of 800 shares.
-Based on an average trading volume of 5,400 shares, the short-interest ratio is currently 0.2 days.
+(OTCMKTS:JRONY) was the recipient of a large growth in short interest in the month of October.
+As of October 29th, there was short interest totalling 1,100 shares, a growth of 37.5% from the October 14th total of 800 shares.
+Based on an average daily trading volume, of 5,400 shares, the days-to-cover ratio is presently 0.2 days.

-A number of equities research analysts recently commented on JRONY shares.
-Zacks Investment Research lowered Jerónimo Martins, SGPS from a “buy” rating to a “hold” rating in a research report on Wednesday, October 6th.
-JPMorgan Chase & Co. reaffirmed an “overweight” rating on shares of Jerónimo Martins, SGPS in a report on Thursday, October 28th.
-Exane BNP Paribas downgraded Jerónimo Martins, SGPS from an “outperform” rating to a “neutral” rating and set a €20.00 ($22.73) price objective on the stock. in a report on Wednesday, November 3rd.
-Finally, Barclays reaffirmed an “equal weight” rating on shares of Jerónimo Martins, SGPS in a report on Thursday, October 28th.
-One research analyst has rated the stock with a sell rating, eight have issued a hold rating and one has issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Jerónimo Martins, SGPS presently has a consensus rating of “Hold” and a consensus target price of $34.00.
+A number of brokerages recently issued reports on JRONY.
+Barclays reiterated an “equal weight” rating on shares of Jerónimo Martins, SGPS in a research note on Thursday, October 28th.
+Exane BNP Paribas cut shares of Jerónimo Martins, SGPS from an “outperform” rating to a “neutral” rating and set a €20.00 ($22.73) price target on the stock. in a research note on Wednesday, November 3rd.
+JPMorgan Chase & Co. reiterated an “overweight” rating on shares of Jerónimo Martins, SGPS in a research note on Thursday, October 28th.
+Finally, Zacks Investment Research cut shares of Jerónimo Martins, SGPS from a “buy” rating to a “hold” rating in a research note on Wednesday, October 6th.
+One investment analyst has rated the stock with a sell rating, eight have assigned a hold rating and one has issued a buy rating to the stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and an average price target of $34.00.

 Jerónimo Martins SGPS SA engages in the production, distribution, and sale of food and other fast moving consumer goods product.
 It operates through the following segments: Portugal Retail, Portugal Cash & Carry, Poland Retail, Colombia Retail, and Others, Eliminations and Adjustments.
 The Portugal Retail segment comprises the business unit of JMR (Pingo Doce supermarkets).